 Music has always been a big part of the Persona franchise for me.
 I’ve been a fan of Shoji Meguro since Shin Megami Tensei III: Nocturne.
 One of the reasons I looked forward to Persona 5 so much was because Meguro was returning as composer.

 And he doesn’t disappoint!
 For this round, Meguro-San included jazz elements into the soundtrack, which feel so appropriate for the story.
-It’s like, other than inherent coolness, doesn’t the jazz technique of birthing a sophisticated tune from an original one summarises the whole concept of empowered personae within the game heroes?
+It’s like, other than inherent coolness, doesn’t the jazz technique of birthing a sophisticated tune from an original one summarises the whole concept of empowered personas within the game heroes?

-On top of which, the Persona 5 soundtrack uses a lot of warm jazz organ sounds.
-This immediately appeals to the organ player in me.
-What better way is there to spend nights and weekends?
-Enjoying two of the things I love most at the same time, i.e. jazz organ music and video gaming?
+On top of which, the soundtrack uses a lot of warm jazz organ sounds, a selection that immediately appeals to the organ player in me.
+It’s like, what better way is there to spend nights and weekends?
+As in enjoying two of the things I love most at the same time, i.e. jazz organ music and video gaming?

-It seems like, California Potato Power music would make an appearance in the DLCs!
+PS: And it seems like, California Potato Power music would make an appearance in the DLCs!